With all the travel I have done, I never knew how bad jet lag could be—until I returned from India.

 Jet Lag Remedies

 - Drink lots of water.
 Our bodies always benefit from water.

-- Most importantly, hang in there.
+- Hang in there.
 It will pass.

 I've never had jet lag as bad as I had it back in 2012 again.
 So please, don't let one bad experience interfere with your travels.
 Here are some posts you may want to read for inspiration.

 - Start with The Ultimate Solo Travel Guide: Travel Alone & Love It.

 - Check out our list of tours specifically for solo travelers.

 - Know that everyone travels for the first time at some point.
 Read First Time Solo Travel: Tips for Newbies.

 - Learn how to Get Through an Airport by Yourself.

 - Check out our list of budget destinations that are updated yearly.